loretoparisi/CapsNet/README.md

 - [Building Deep, Equivariant Capsule Networks](https://arxiv.org/abs/1908.01300) :new:

 # Abstract
-*We cover here the last and most interesting paper's abstract about Capsule Networks*
+We cover here the last and most interesting paper's abstract about Capsule Networks.

-Objects are composed of a set of geometrically organized parts.
+*Objects are composed of a set of geometrically organized parts.
 We introduce an unsupervised capsule autoencoder (SCAE), which explicitly uses geometric relationships between parts to reason about objects.
 Since these relationships do not depend on the viewpoint, our model is robust to viewpoint changes.
 SCAE